Talemn/FreeShockCE/README.md

 # FreeShockCE
-A small OSC program that lets you get shocked with more varies options!
+A small OSC program that lets you get shocked with more varied options!